Rights, responsibilities and restrictions

 - It will not take longer than the original programme

 - You apply for a new Academic Technology Approval Scheme (ATAS) certificate

 If the new programme is shorter than the previous one, your visa will be curtailed to reflect the new end date.
 This will normally mean that your visa will expire four months after the new end date.

 If your new programme is longer than the previous one, you will need to apply for extra time to complete your studies.
 You may not be able to make your application in the UK.
 For full information about this, see our information about academic progression and time limits.

 You do not attend classes

-If you fail to attend 10 consecutive ‘contact points’ without seeking permission from your School or supervisor, the University is required to exclude you from your programme.
+If you fail to attend 10 consecutive required academic engagements (such as classes, tutorials, lectures, etc.) without seeking permission from your School or supervisor, the University is required to exclude you from your programme.

 The University must inform the Home Office and your visa will be curtailed.
 You will be given 60 days to leave the UK.